ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/pcc.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

 * `description` (string)
-	* description: A short description for the private cross-connection.
+	* description: A short description for the cross-connection.
 * `name` (string)
-	* description: The name of the private cross-connection.
+	* description: The name of the cross-connection.

 ### Required Properties